 There are many reasons why India can become an exponentially larger air travel market.
 I think in that context, the number of aircraft we’ve ordered is modest.
 But when we will take further orders, that’s a matter for time to tell.

-Pawan Luthra: Now, while we’re talking about the planes, you would have heard about customer dissatisfaction with entertainment systems or seats in the flight.
-Yet, in spite of all this, Indians still want to travel Air India.
+Pawan Luthra: Now, while we’re talking about the planes, you would have heard about customer dissatisfaction with entertainment systems and seats.
+Yet, Indians still want to travel Air India.
 Why do you think that’s the case?

 Campbell Wilson: I talk to people in India all the time and they say almost without exception, my first flight was on Air India, I love Air India, I fly Air India because it’s my national airline, I love the Tatas, I want the Tatas to succeed, I want Air India to succeed.
 There’s huge national pride and support of Air India.